danielguerra69/espcap/README.md

 which is the application protocol if the packet has such a layer, is indicate by the <tt>protocol</tt> field that is at the sam level as the <tt>layers</tt> section.

-Below is an example of an HTTP packet that has been truncated in the places denoted by
+Below is an example of an HTTP packet as indexed in Elasticsearch.
-<tt><-- SNIP --></tt>.

 <pre>
 {